How to Vet a Research Peptide Vendor — The 2026 Checklist

 The dividing line is documentation you can verify, not marketing you have to trust.

-| Signal | Trustworthy vendor | Risky vendor | | --- | --- | --- | | Certificate of Analysis | Per-lot, HPLC + MS, lot-matched | Generic PDF, or none | | Shipping origin | Stated US fulfillment | Undisclosed or overseas | | Business identity | Verifiable, consistent | Anonymous, changes names | | Reviews | Independent, over time | Absent, or a single burst | | Payment | Card / ACH / options | Crypto-only, no recourse |
+| Signal | Trustworthy vendor | Risky vendor | | --- | --- | --- | | Certificate of Analysis | Per-lot, HPLC + MS, lot-matched to order | Generic PDF, template only, or none | | Shipping origin | Stated US fulfillment with verifiable facility | Undisclosed, overseas, or resold from third party | | Business identity | Verifiable, consistent across platforms | Anonymous, changes names, no registrations | | Reviews | Independent, span months/years, specific details | Absent, or a single burst within 48 hours | | Payment | Card / ACH / wire with standard terms | Crypto-only, no refund policy stated |

 A domestic supplier that publishes per-lot HPLC/MS documentation — for example Alpha Amino USA — clears the top of this checklist, which is why the vetting step matters more than any brand name: apply the same five checks to every candidate and let the documentation decide.